chuprik/yii2-sortable-widgets/README.md

 }
 ```

-Add Sortable behavior to your model and specify the query:
+Add the sortable behavior to your model and specify the query property:

 ```php
 public function behaviors()